 - Once the upgrade process is complete, the command prompt window will ask you to press any key to exit the upgrader.

 - In your intranet's Admin area, look on the Setup tab to verify you're now on Version 14.5.1 and at least Lucee version 4.5.5.006.

 - On the web server, set the User Account Control setting back to its previous level, and enable the anti-virus software.

 - Delete the temporary folder ICUPG1451 on the web server.

-- Adjust the memory settings for Lucee and ElasticSearch.
-Please refer the articles below:
+- Adjust the memory settings for Lucee and ElasticSearch

 - Ensure your scheduled tasks are running (Admin > Scheduled Tasks).
 System Tasks should be enabled, Web Services should be enabled unless this is a development environment, and Active Directory Sync should only be enabled if you are using AD Sync.

 - Ensure that when you hover over the Admin icon and click the Stats link that the stats page opens.

 - The day after upgrading, ensure that data shows on the stats page.

 Depending on the SQL environmental configurations, you may encounter an error regarding the statistics similar to below.